 8. Soak in the atmosphere and charm in Brug Square.

-Is This the Best Travel Pack EVER???
+Is This the Best Backpack EVER???

-Want more deetz on why we love it so damn much?
+Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!

-#2 Ezelstraat Quarter – Where to Stay in Bruges on a Budget
+2. Ezelstraat Quarter – Where to Stay in Bruges on a Budget

 The Ezelstraat Quarter is located in northwestern Bruges.
 It is a short walk from the city centre and is best known for Ezelstraat street, an 800-year-old lane that is today one of the hippest places in the city.
-Packed with everything from Scandinavian design store and trendy boutiques to colourful art galleries and artisanal bakers, the Ezelstraat Quarter is without a doubt one of Bruges’ best neighbourhoods.
+Packed with everything from Scandinavian design store and trendy boutiques to colourful art galleries and artisanal bakers, the Ezelstraat Quarter is without a doubt one of Bruges’ best neighborhoods.

 This hip ‘hood also wins our vote for where to stay in Bruges for one night or if you’re on a budget because it has such a great selection of affordable accommodation options.
 From chic hostels to boutique hotels, this is the place to be if you’re looking to save a little money in beautiful Bruges.